 4. Boot up your Mac in Safe Boot

-To enter Safe Mode: Shut the Mac down and start it up while holding down the Shift key.
+- To enter Safe Mode on an Intel-powered Mac: Start your Mac up while holding down the Shift key.
 Safe Boot can take a while to start (if it does work at all).

-To get some feedback about what's happening, you might choose to start up while holding down Shift, Command and V: that enters both Safe Boot and something called Verbose Mode, which spits out some messages about what Safe Boot is actually trying to do as it goes.
+- To get more feedback about what's happening, you could start up an Intel-powered Mac while holding down Shift, Command and V: that enters both Safe Boot and something called Verbose Mode, which spits out some messages about what Safe Boot is actually trying to do as it goes.

-Once in Safe Mode you may be able to run certain checks (described below) and make changes that could fix your Mac.
+Once in Safe Mode you may be able to run certain checks (we'll run through these below) and make changes that could fix your Mac.
+For example you could reinstall macOS or update other software.

 Resetting that data isn't harmful, but quite frankly it's also rarely genuinely useful.
 But it can't hurt.